ryanalbee88/Virtual-Machine-VM-and-Virtual-Network-Creation-and-Network-Observation/README.md

 ![Screenshot (44)](https://github.com/user-attachments/assets/36fc46a6-b99a-4005-9ca2-6a0f056b198c)

 - <b>Last But not least we are looking at RDP Traffic which shows the constant flow of data traffic being sent and recieved.
-To filter for RDP traffic you type in " tcp.port==3389 " in WireShark to see the constant flow of data on your Windows or Linux Virtual Machine.
+To filter for RDP traffic you type in " tcp.port==3389 " in WireShark to see the constant flow of data on your Windows or Linux Virtual Machine.</b>